kaedea/android-tagview/README.md

-## Android-Cloud-TagView-Plus
+## Android TagView
-###Introduction
+This branch is an `Eclipse Project` for TagView, but it will no longer be updated since we have abandoned Eclipse :).

+### Introduction
-An Android Cloud Tag Widget.
+An Android Tag Widget.
 You can edit the tag's style, and set listener of selecting or deleting tag.
 Used in APP with ten millions of users.

-###Screenshot
+### Screenshot
 `Sample`

 ![Sample](https://lh3.googleusercontent.com/N3-r6Z_F0Uu3hT5Fs4H4y0SNW5pjaUuBMu3qLZsPgoQ=s600)